 Dental Insurance & Payments: What You Need to Know

 No insurance company’s policy will cover all dental costs.
 Some companies pay fixed allowance for certain procedures and others pay a deductible amount, co-insurance or the balance remaining unpaid by your insurance company.
 We will be happy to assist you in obtaining the maximum benefits to which you are entitled: however, the agreement of your insurance company to pay for your dental care is a contract between your insurance carrier and you.
 Our relationship is with you, any treatment recommendations are customized for your individual needs, not what the insurance company covers, as that would leave all of our patients at risk.
 We request that you pay for services on the date that they are rendered.
-The team at our dental office in Scottsdale, AZ, accepts cash, checks, Visa, MasterCard, American Express, CareCredit, and Lending Tree.
+The team at our dental office in Scottsdale, AZ, accepts cash, checks, Visa, MasterCard, American Express, and CareCredit.

 There are many misconceptions within the public perception of dentistry surrounding dental insurance.
 The first and most important is the idea that “dental insurance” is “insurance” at all.
 When individuals purchase “insurance”, the purpose is primarily to protect themselves from an unlikely event or situation that would cost a significant amount of money—for example, the loss of a house in a fire, or being diagnosed with cancer requiring hundreds of thousands of dollars in medical procedures.
 This is true for most types of insurance as the insurance company collects small monthly premiums from a large number of participants and pays out loss-connected benefits according to their policies on statistically rare events or situations.
 This is the true definition of insurance.
 Fire insurance, life insurance, homeowner’s insurance, and even medical insurance all come under this definition.